steglasaurous/requestobot/README.md

 Possible games are: `audio trip`, `spin rhythm xd`, `pistol whip`, `dance dash`, `synth_riders`

-2. Your viewers can use `!req` to request songs.
+2. Your viewers can use `!req` in chat to request songs.
 For example:

 ```
 steglasaurous: !req esoteria